RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 • Tableau Workbook (TWB): incorporates all worksheets, story points, dashboards, etc.

-• Tableau Data Source (TDS): contains connection information and metadata about your data source
+• Tableau Data Source (TDS): contains connection information and metadata about your data source.

-• Tableau Packaged Workbook (TWBX): contains a combination of the workbook, connection data, and metadata, and the data itself in the form of TDE.
+• Tableau Packaged Workbook (TWBX): contains a combination of the workbook, connection data, metadata, and the data itself in the form of TDE.
 It can be zipped and shared.

 • Tableau Bookmark (TBM): to earmark a specific worksheet.